Retail: Consolidation

 Among retailers and retails chains a lot of consolidation has appeared over the last couple of decades.
-Between 1988 and 2010, worldwide 40,788 mergers & acquisitions with a total known value of US$2.255 trillion have been announced.
+Between 1988 and 2010, worldwide 40,788 mergers and acquisitions with a total known value of US$2.255 trillion have been announced.
 The largest transactions with involvement of retailers in/from the United States have been: the acquisition of Albertson's Inc. for US$17 billion in 2006, the merger between Federated Department Stores Inc with May Department Stores valued at 16.5 bil.
 USD in 2005 – now Macy's, and the merger between Kmart Holding Corp and Sears Roebuck & Co with a value of US$10.9 billion in 2004.

 Between 1985 and 2018 there have been 46,755 mergers or acquisitions conducted globally in the retail sector (either acquirer or target from the retail industry).
 These deals cumulate to an overall known value of around US$2,561 billion.
 The three major Retail M&A waves took place in 2000, 2007 and lately in 2017.
 However the all-time high in terms of number of deals was in 2016 with more than 2,700 deals.
 In terms of added value 2007 set the record with the US$225 billion.

 Here is a list of the top ten largest deals (ranked by volume) in the Retail Industry: